-Employee engagement is the extent of the mental and emotional connection your employee feel towards their work.
-It is the degree with which employees are enthusiastic about their tasks and feel more connected to their workplaces.
+Employee engagement is the extent of the mental and emotional connection your employees feel towards their work.
+It is the degree, including which employees are enthusiastic about their tasks and feel more connected to their workplaces.
 When it comes to workplace productivity, employee engagement isn’t the silver bullet, but it can positively impact the performance of your business.

 Improving employee engagement promotes a positive workplace culture and motivates every employee to put extra effort into every task.
 Engaged employees are more innovative, productive, happier, and healthy.
 On the other hand, a disengaged workforce has high rates of absenteeism and employee turnover.

-- Apparently, 72% of employees say they need to feel more engaged in the operations of a business.
-(Kronos, 2016)
+Apparently, 72% of employees say they need to feel more engaged in the operations of a business.

 Besides, according to a recent study by Gallup, 15% of global employees are engaged in their work.
 On the contrary, 18% of employees are actively disengaged.
-(Gallup, 2018)

-- Only 1 out of 4 employees believe that their employer takes their suggestion and feedback seriously.
-(TinyPulse, 2019)
+Only 1 out of 4 employees believe that their employer takes their suggestion and feedback seriously.